Note 8 Release Date Still Unsure? Predictions For The New Samsung Galaxy Note Device Unveiled

 In fact, Samsung is trying its best to make amends for the entire issue with the recall of about 2.5 million Note 7 units as well as the upcoming Note 8 release.

 What they are trying to avoid this time is for the new Galaxy X to overshadow the phablet by not organizing a joint even for the release of the two devices on a same date Q3 2017.
-What Samsung have yet to announce is the exact date of the Note 8 release which has been rumored to be set on August or September based on previous Galaxy Note releases, according to the iTech Post.
+What Samsung have yet to announce is the exact date of the Note 8 release, which has been rumored to be set for August or September based on previous Galaxy Note releases, according to the iTech Post.

 The outlet also revealed its predictions about the device particularly in terms of its price, specs, and features.
 First, iTech Post said that there is a high chance that Samsung will “depress or at least freeze the price” of the new addition to the Galaxy Note family.